SAT vs. ACT: Which One Should You Take?

 Decided on the SAT or ACT, but still need help with prep?

 Earn high scores with the guidance of our expert teachers!
-Sign up today for our SAT or ACT prep classes, which kick off in January.
+Sign up today for our SAT prep classes!
+Courses are tailored to the student’s current score range so they can reach higher scores until they get to their target score.

 In the end, just remember that you can succeed on whichever test you take as long as you develop a solid study plan and put in the effort!